 These sources will give a solid grounding in CSS, combining audio-visual and written learning to aid in the skills development required for the project.
 They will also help consider accessibility issues as development continues, to ensure that the app is still pleasant to use for people who use screen readers, have colour blindness or any other potential barriers to using the app.

-2.2 Project Work
+2.2 Project WorkY

 2.2.1 Requirements elicitation